>

 Learning area: science

-Suitable for: all years: video; resources: year 4-5 classrooms
+Suitable for: year 3-5 classrooms

 Topics: environment, water, geography